 Generally decorative in nature, rings attach to the rod and allow your window curtains to easily open and close.Tiebacks or holdbacks:

 Tiebacks are usually made of loops of fabric, braided ropes or tassels, and tie drapes at the center or back to the sides.
 Holdbacks are made of metal and are mounted to the walls beside the windows to hold back the fabric.

 How do I determine the correct size window curtain?

 Be sure to get the length and width right for curtains and drapes.
 First determine length by measuring 6 to 8 inches above your window frame (where the rod will sit) down to your desired floor length (usually about 2 to 3 inches from the floor).
 In terms of width, they should extend 2 to 3 inches on each side of your window.
 For more details about curtain sizes, check out our Guide to Curtain Measurements

 that will have you styling like a pro in no time.

-Get inspired with our curated ideas for Curtains and find the perfect item for every room in your home.
-With such a wide selection of Curtains for sale, from brands like Indian Selections, Exclusive Fabrics & Furnishings, LLC, and Close To Custom Linens, you’re sure to find something that you’ll love.
-Shop from Curtains, like the the Gathered Tulle Sheer and Blackout 4-Piece Curtain Set or the Onyx Black & Off-White Horizontal Stripe Cotton Curtain, while discovering new home products and designs.
+Find where to buy Curtains and get inspired with our curated ideas for Curtains to find the perfect item for every room in your home.
+With such a wide selection of Curtains for sale, from brands like Indian Selections, Close To Custom Linens, and Half Price Drapes, you’re sure to find something that you’ll love.
+Shop from Curtains, like the Tulle and Silver Grommet Blackout Mix and Match Curtains or the Tulle Overlay Star Cut Out Blackout Curtains, while discovering new home products and designs.
 Whether you’re looking to buy Curtains online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.